Fostiras F.C.: FCA Athens first participations

 Fostir of Neon Sfagion in 1931 officially joined the FCA Athens as a recognized association and started its official racing course from the Division III championship season 1931-32.
 The first official championship match in its history was against SA.
 Halandri in Chalandri on October 25, 1931 for the premiere of the Division C championship, where he won 2-2.
 In the 1938-39 season, he won promotion to the Second Division of the FCA Athens, where it fought until the last pre-war season 1940-41, interrupted by the war.
 He began to create his legend in the early post-war years, when he first joined the FCA Athens, where he fought successfully throughout the 1950s and 1960s, with opponents of AEK, Panathinaikos, Apollon Athens, Panionios, Egaleo, Athinaikos, Atromitos Peristeri etc.

 Slayer of Giants

 In the first postwar period in the team were: Spyros Gialampidis, Stamatis Tsiskakis, Dimitsanas, Pilatos, Chatzigiannis, Mantalopoulos, Bebis, Neofytou, Mylonakis, Fabritsis, Kaparitsis, Dimasanitsis, Kaparatzian, Tsalavoutas, Tsalatzis Pavlidis, Exapichidis, Bobotas etc. At that time he managed to retain the A Division, having defeated the major league teams.
-It was then that he was given the nickname he still holds today: "Giants killer".
-The first mention of this nickname is in June 1949, in a poem proclaimed by the club's special secretary Manikas, at the season's farewell party to seventy more friends of the club:
+The club subsequently became known as the “Giant Killer”.
+The nickname was referenced in a poem recited by the club’s special secretary, Manikas, at an end-of-season gathering in June 1949: